How to Buy a House With Cash

 As a cash buyer, you will still have to instruct a conveyancer to handle the legal aspects of the sale and you will still have to liaise with the seller’s solicitor.
 However, you won’t have to apply for a mortgage in principle or be put through a variety of checks by a lender.
 Instead, you will have to provide a bank statement as proof of funds.

-Cash buyers should also arrange a property survey just like mortgage buyers should.
+Cash buyers should arrange a property survey just like mortgage buyers should.
 Mortgage lenders require a mortgage valuation before the application can be approved.
 However, many buyers will instead opt for a property survey to assess the condition of the home as well as its value.
-Cash buyers should also compare surveying quotes and find a reliable surveyor to inspect the building.
+Cash buyers should also compare surveying quotes and find a surveyor to inspect the building.

 Compare Local Conveyancers